Invariant part of class group and distribution of relative class group: Analytic continuation for generating series

 \section{Analytic continuation for generating series}

 In this section we present some analytic results related to the generating series used in this paper.
-Through out the section we let $K$ be a fixed number field. \begin{lemma} Let $\mathfrak{m}$ be a module of $K$, and let $\mathfrak{R}$ be an element in the ray class group $\operatorname{Cl}_K^{\mathfrak{m}}$ mod $\mathfrak{m}$.
-Define
+Throughout the section fix a number field $K$.
+Let us introduce the notion called ray class group.
+See also Neukirch~\cite[VI.1.7]{neukirch2013algebraic}.
+Let $\mathfrak{m}$ be a module (an integral ideal) of $K$.
+Define $I_K^{\mathfrak{m}}$ as the fractional ideals that are relatively prime to $\mathfrak{m}$, and $P_K^{\mathfrak{m}}$ as the group of all principal ideals $(a)\in P_K$ such that